lemonpooh/SKR-CTF-WriteU-P/README.md

 ![image](https://user-images.githubusercontent.com/59368650/121178636-4e09a480-c891-11eb-95cb-9fb95a0cd134.png)

 no character...
-This making me almost giveup。
+This making me almost giveup.

 Think deeply, the title stated coffee or tea.
 So we need to guess from the every picture inside the image whether is coffee or tea and 0 or 1.
 Since, legend had gave me hints for this which is coffee be 1 and tea be 0.
 So, after we decode it one by one by grouping 8bit in one group.
 Here's what we got the flag SKR{coffee} *This is not the flag, I have forgotten the flag, you need to decode it by your self! glhf!